 9/24/16 Maine Farm Days, Clinton, ME, 38 in attendance.

 Farmers attend field days at on-farm demonstration sites and learn about benefits of dual purpose cover crops including nitrogen conservation, soil health improvements, and high quality forage.
 Farmers also learn how to select species appropriate for their farms and goals.
 Cover crop establishment and harvest techniques are delivered from farmers and collaborators.

-Over 150 people attended the 2017 and 2018 Annual Dairy Twilight Meetings, organized by UMass Extension.
+Over 300 people attended the 2015-2018 Annual Dairy Twilight Meetings, organized by UMass Extension.
 The meetings included farm tours, cover crop demonstrations, and a panel of farmers that discussed no-till and dual purpose cover cropping.

-Hosted 3 on-farm Organic Dairy Field Days in 2017 that highlighted farms that are implementing annual forages and pasture improvement strategies, 86 in attendance.
+Hosted three on-farm Organic Dairy Field Days in 2017 that highlighted farms that are implementing annual forages and pasture improvement strategies, 86 in attendance.

-Hosted 1 on-farm Cover Crop and No-Till Field Day in 2016 that highlighted integrating triticale as double crop with corn silage.
+Hosted one on-farm Cover Crop and No-Till Field Day in 2016 that highlighted integrating triticale as a double crop with corn silage.

 9/7/16 Goldstar Feeds Field Day, Hermon, Me 9/7/16, 41 in attendance.

 Also in 2016, conducted two field days at Fogler farm (Stonyvale Farm Exeter, Maine) to evaluate cover crop establishment techniques.
 Soil test pits were dug to assess improved rotations with No-till Corn and alfalfa.
 Total attendance of 31 farmers and 9 USDA/Extension/crop consultants.